Ranking and Selection with Covariates for Personalized Decision Making: EC.4. Proof of Theorem

-\begin{remark} We have introduced the smallest order statistics in \eqref{eq-order} for computational feasibility.
-Without it, Procedure {\FDHet} would still be valid provided that we can compute the constants $\tilde{h}_{\mathrm{E}}^{\mathrm{Het}}$ and $\tilde{h}_{\mathrm{min}}^{\mathrm{Het}}$ respectively from the the following equations,
+\begin{remark} \phantomsection We have introduced the smallest order statistics in \eqref{eq-order} for computational feasibility.
+Without it, Procedure TS$^+$ would still be valid provided that we can compute the constant $\hhet$ from the following equation,